sanjucs/ml-tools/notes/dl/activations.md

 ## Softmax
 The softmax function is defined as $softmax(x_i) = {e^{-x_i} \over \sum_{k}e^{-x_k}}$

-Optimized softmax calculation suggested in the flash attention paper can be found [here](/notes/dl/modules/softmax.py)
+The optimized softmax calculation suggested in the flash attention paper can be found [here](/notes/dl/modules/softmax.py)

 ## ReLU